tqtensor/vision-parse/README.md

 ### Run Your Own Benchmarks

-You can benchmark the performance of Vision Parse on your machine against your own dataset.
+You can benchmark the performance of Vision Parse on your machine using your own dataset.
 Run `scoring.py` to generate a detailed comparison report in the output directory.

 1. Install packages from requirements.txt:
 ```bash